AaveChain/FestivalTicketNFT/README.md

 **Constructor:**

-The constructor initializes the contract with the address of the currency token (fungible token) that will be used for transactions.
-It sets the contract deployer's address as the organizer.
+The constructor initializes the contract when it is deployed.
+It takes the address of the currency token (_currencyToken) as an argument and sets it as the currency token.
+It also initializes the organizer variable with the address of the contract deployer.

+**State Variables:**
 State Variables:

 **maxTickets:** Maximum number of tickets allowed (1000 in this example).

 **currencyToken:** Address of the fungible currency token.

 **organizerCutPercentage:** Percentage (5% in this example) of the sale price that goes to the organizer in secondary market sales.

 **priceIncreasePercentage:** Maximum allowed price increase for a ticket (110% in this example).

 **organizer:** Address of the festival organizer.

 **currentTicketId:** Current ticket ID being used for minting tickets.

 **tickets:** A mapping to store ticket information, including price and owner.

+**Struct:**

+**Ticket:** A struct that represents a ticket with two properties: price (the price of the ticket) and owner (the address of the ticket owner).

+**Mapping:**

+**tickets:** A mapping that associates a ticket ID (represented as a uint256) with a Ticket struct.
+This mapping is used to store information about each ticket.

 **Modifiers:**